Best Practices for Using Shackles Safely

 Here’s what to check:

-Excessive rust or pitting can significantly weaken the shackle and must be taken seriously.
+Corrosion: Excessive rust or pitting can significantly weaken the shackle and must be regarded seriously.
 Some rust is permissible, but severe corrosion indicates that the component should be replaced.
-Contact our rigging specialists if you are uncertain if the shackle is safe to use on site, they can provide inspections for any rigging components in question.

-Ensure that pins are straight, fit snugly, and are fully seated to prevent bending or a misaligned pin, compromising load integrity.
+• Proper Pin Fit: Ensure that pins are straight, fit snugly, and are fully seated.
+A bent or misaligned pin compromises load integrity.

 Adhering to a proper inspection routine helps prevent failures and ensures that shackles operate within safe limits.